danpeirce/support-r-sensor/readme.md

 Pololu 3Pi robot.
 The combination of the board and support should allow the students to investigate the techniques used to read the sensor employed by the robot.

+## Channels Added

+This branch differes from the master branch in that channels have been added to the support piece.

+* Two channels on top to insert hot glue into to hold the board down.
+* One channel on the bottom so that material can be added underneath if desired to add mass.

 ## Images of different views

 ![](view1.png)